codio/site/source/docs/classes/lti/lti1_0/canvas.html.md

 ### In Codio

 - Go to your organization account settings by clicking on your user name in the bottom left of your dashboard and then selecting your organization within **My Organizations**.
-- Select the **Organization Settings** near the top of the page.
+- Select the **LTI Integrations** tab.
-- Scroll down to the **LTI Integration** section.
+- Scroll down to the **LTI Integration 1.0** section.
 You should see the following fields.
 Remain on this screen for the time being.

 <img alt="LTI Fields" src="/img/docs/lti/lti-org-fields.png" class="simple"/>